Entry Regulations for Cyprus

 - Holders of diplomatic and service passports of Armenia, China, Costa Rica, Georgia, Iran, Jordan, Kazakhstan, Mongolia, Moldova, Russian Federation, Serbia Seychelles, and Ukraine.

-- Holders of diplomatic, service, and special passports of Egypt, Lebanon, Kuwait, Syria and the United Arab Emirates.
+- Holders of diplomatic, service, and special passports of Egypt, Lebanon, Kuwait, Syria, Morocco and the United Arab Emirates.

 - Holders of diplomatic, official and service passports of Colombia, Cuba, India, Mexico and Panama.